nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 - **Option 2**: Append rather than overwrite when saving the task list.
     - Pros: Will likely be able to save the task list much faster.
     - Cons: Difficult to implement, especially when considering the current mark task operation.
-- **Option 3 (current choice)**: Save task list as a Serializable TaskList object in a .txt file.
+- **Option 3 (current choice)**: Save task list as a json file using the GSON library.
     - Pros: Easy to implement and easy to maintain as Storage class does not have to be updated whenever new fields are added to Task class.
 Do not need to consider whether we use append or overwrite when saving task list as it is irrelevant when using this implementation.
+The GSON library's pretty printing functionality makes the json file very easy to read for humans and understand which allows advanced users to easily modify the file for quick updating of their task list.
-    - Cons: No physical task list to use as the saved .txt file is practically unreadable.
+    - Cons: Users have to download some dependencies to be able to use the GSON library.

-Main reasons for choosing Alternative 3: It is much easier to implement and maintain than the other 2 alternatives, and we found that the lack of a physical task list to use is not a very significant issue.
+Main reasons for choosing Alternative 3: It is much easier to implement and maintain than the other 2 alternatives, and we found that the need to download dependencies to use the GSON library would not be a big issue.

 ### Progress Bar Feature
 The ProgressBarCommand extends NUS To-Do List with a progress bar feature for tracking the progress on tasks in the task